outware/storyboardcontroller/Documentation/development-cycle.md

 ## Test and Behavior Driven Development

-Unit tests are necessary unless proven to be difficult by the platform TDD frameworks immaturity and limitation.
+Tests are necessary unless proven to be difficult due to platform restrictions or immaturity and/or restrictions imposed by the platform's testing frameworks

 ## Branching